randym/axlsx/README.md

 ---------

 - **October.22.11**: 1.0.7 release
-  - Updated serialization write test to verify write permissions and warn if it cannot run the test
+  - Updated serialization write test to verify write permissions and warn if it cannot run the test due to permission restrcitions.
+  - updated rake to include build, genoc and deploy commands.
+  - rebuilt documentation.
+  - moved version constant to its own file

 Please see the {file:CHANGELOG.md} document for past release information.